-9. Admission of Low-Income Families
+Admission of Low-Income Families

 Low-income families (up to 80% median household income) may be admitted to the program if they are working families (defined as a family in which the head, spouse or sole member is employed).
 In addition, low-income families in which the head and spouse or sole member is age 62 or over or is a person with disabilities may be admitted under this section.
-Such low-income families will not be admitted ahead of non-low-income families but will be placed on the waiting list according to the random number sequence lottery of their application.